-Pelvic Floor Services
+Pelvic Floor Physiotherapy

 What to expect during an initial session

-During the assessment, the Physiotherapist, training in Pelvic Floor Physiotherapy, will initially take a detailed history.
+During the assessment, the Physiotherapist, trained in Pelvic Floor Physiotherapy, will initially take a detailed history.
 This will be followed by an external exam which commonly includes assessing posture, flexibility, and strength around your low back, hips, and pelvis.
 Afterwards, an internal exam may be completed to assess the pelvic floor muscles.
 This can be done vaginally and/or rectally, dependent on symptoms.
 While an internal exam will likely be recommended, it is not necessary if you are experiencing acute pain or are uncomfortable with the procedure.

 Based on the assessment findings, an individualized treatment plan will be implemented.
 Treatment may include advice and education, exercises, manual therapy, and electrotherapy.